presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

 .. activecode:: ps_3_2
    :language: python

-   **2.** See the comments for directions.
+   **2.** The code provided does not iterate over the words in the English sentence that's stored in the variable ``sent``.
+Why not?
+Write a comment in the box below explaining why not.
+(Hint: Knowing what you know about how computers and programming languages deal with sequences, what do you need to do to make sure you can iterate over the words in the sentence?)

+   Then, write code that assigns a variable word_list to hold a LIST of all the WORDS in the string sent.
+(It's fine if words include punctuation.)
    ~~~~
    sent = "The magical mystery tour is waiting to take you away."

-   # The following code does not iterate over the words in the English sentence we can read that's stored in the variable sent:
    for x in sent:
       print x
-   # Why not?
-Knowing what you know about how computers and programming languages deal with sequences, what do you need to do to make sure you can iterate over the words in the sentence?
-Write a comment explaining:

-   # Write code that assigns a variable word_list to hold a LIST of all the
-   # WORDS in the string sent.
-It's fine if words include punctuation.

    =====